Skip to content

 DownstreamAPI ->> DownstreamAPI: Validate token:<br/>- Verify signature via JWKS<br/>- iss == "https://idp"<br/>- aud == "https://my-downstream-api"<br/>- exp not expired<br/>- scope includes read:data

-DownstreamAPI ->> DownstreamAPI: Extract identity from access_token JWT:<br/>sub="alice"<br/>email claim<br/>roles claim<br/><br/>GET /userinfo is not used here as loses performace, and adds coupling to IdP
+DownstreamAPI ->> DownstreamAPI: Extract identity from access_token JWT:<br/>sub="alice"<br/>email claim<br/>roles claim<br/><br/>GET /userinfo could be used here but hurts performance (one more API call), and adds coupling to IdP.

 DownstreamAPI ->> SPA: Return protected JSON for Alice